Sergi Enrich

-Sergi Enrich Ametller (born 26 February 1990) is a Spanish professional footballer who plays as a forward for Segunda División club Huesca.
+Sergi Enrich Ametller (born 26 February 1990) is a Spanish professional footballer who plays as a forward for Primera Federación club Huesca.

 He made 197 total appearances for Eibar, scoring 39 goals.
 In La Liga, he also represented Mallorca, where he started his career.

 Club career

 Mallorca

 Enrich was born in Ciutadella de Menorca, Menorca, Balearic Islands.
 A product of RCD Mallorca's youth ranks, he made his first-team – and La Liga – debut on 24 January 2010, playing the last 22 minutes in a 1–1 away draw against RCD Espanyol after coming on as a substitute for Fernando Varela.
-He spent the vast majority of his first professional season with the reserve team, in the Segunda División B.
+He spent the vast majority of his first professional season with the reserve team in the Segunda División B.

-Enrich spent the 2011–12 campaign on loan to Segunda División club Recreativo de Huelva.
-The following year, he joined AD Alcorcón on the same basis.
+Enrich spent 2011–12 on loan to Segunda División club Recreativo de Huelva.
+The following campaign, he joined AD Alcorcón on the same basis.

 Numancia

 In summer 2013, Enrich signed a two-year contract with CD Numancia still in the second tier.
 He was the Segunda División Player of the Month in November 2014 as his five goals in four games took the Soria-based side out of the relegation places; on 20 December that year, he contributed a brace to a 6–6 home draw against CD Lugo.